circa10a/k8s-label-rules-webhook/README.md

 ### Easily view loaded ruleset

-Access the `rules` endpoint via `GET` request to see the current rules loaded.
+Access the `/rules` endpoint via `GET` request to see the current rules loaded.

 ### Prometheus Metrics